haberdashPI/vscode-master-key/notes.md

     - captureKeys
     - replay

+NEW TEST: palette commands can no be readily tested, I believe...

+BUG: we're showing prefix commands as 'prefix' again in the palette
+BUG: sometimes what shows up in the palette by the auto show is different from what shows up with an explicit command

 BUG: remove command needs to update config (e.g. remove mode and definitions)

 BUG: repeat argument is not working for the repeat action command (e.g. I cannot repeat the last action ten times)